 The people have disputed about the "hilal": does this name apply to an object that appears in the sky even though no-one sees it?
 Or is it only known as the hilal when people see it (hatta yastahilla bihi l-nas) and know of it?
-There are two views on this in the school of Ahmad and others.22
+There are two views on this in the school of Ahmad and others.19

-18 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)
+15 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)

-19 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)
+16 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)

-20 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)
+17 Imam al-Qurtubi, Tafsir, Surah al-Baqarah (The Heifer, 2:189)

-21 Ibn 'Arabi, al-Futuhat al-Makkiyyah [The Meccan Openings], Dar al-Kutub al-'Ilmiyyah, Beirut, 2011, 2:335
+18 Ibn 'Arabi, al-Futuhat al-Makkiyyah [The Meccan Openings], Dar al-Kutub al-'Ilmiyyah, Beirut, 2011, 2:335

-22 Collected Fatwas of Ibn Taymiyyah (Majmu' Fatawa Shaykh al-Islam Ibn Taymiyyah), ed.
+19 Collected Fatwas of Ibn Taymiyyah (Majmu' Fatawa Shaykh al-Islam Ibn Taymiyyah), ed.
 'Abd al-Rahman b.
 Qasim and his son Muhammad, Riyadh, 1398 H, vol. 25 (vol. 5 of the Fiqh Section), pp. 98-113.
 English translation by Usama Hasan (1429 H / 2008 CE): [\(PDF\) Ibn Taymiyyah on Fasting and Moonsighting](#).
 As I

-4.2 The Prophet صلى الله عليه وسلم said: We are an unlettered (ummi) nation: we do not calculate or write
+3.2 The Prophet صلى الله عليه وسلم said: We are an unlettered (ummi) nation: we do not calculate or write

 As has been quoted from Ibn Hajar above, Muslim authorities have given several interpretations of this hadith.
 These include that the Prophet was referring to himself only, or to the Arabs of his time, since they were not experts in calculation and writing.
-There have been recent authorities who still quote this hadith to outlaw calculations, but this argument would imply that writing should be outlawed as well for Muslims.23 Furthermore, as Ahmad Shakir and others have argued, the Arabs and Muslims are no longer unlettered in this sense, and in fact were pioneers of mathematics, astronomy and compiling voluminous written works, so that this condition no longer applies to Muslims.
+There have been recent authorities who still quote this hadith to outlaw calculations, but this argument would imply that writing should be outlawed as well for Muslims.20 Furthermore, as Ahmad Shakir and others have argued, the Arabs and Muslims are no longer unlettered in this sense, and in fact were pioneers of mathematics, astronomy and compiling voluminous written works, so that this condition no longer applies to Muslims.

-4.3 "Witnessing the month" can only be done via seeing the hilal
+3.3 "Witnessing the month" can only be done via seeing the hilal

-Whoever witnesses the month [of Ramadan] amongst you, must fast it.24
+Whoever witnesses the month [of Ramadan] amongst you, must fast it.21

-This is a very weak argument advanced by a contemporary writer25, because this Qur'anic phrase refers to being alive, adult, sane and healthy, such that the Ramadan fast is obligatory, as mentioned by the major commentators.
-(Tabari quotes this interpretation from Imam Abu Hanifah, his companions and others.
-Tabari also quotes two other interpretations of this verse, neither of which have anything to do with moonsighting.)
-The vast majority of Muslims never see the hilal of Ramadan, but suffice with news and decisions from others.
+This is a very weak argument advanced by a contemporary writer22, because this Qur'anic phrase refers to being alive, adult, sane and healthy, such that the Ramadan fast is obligatory, as mentioned by the major commentators.
+Clearly, the vast majority of Muslims never actually see the hilal of Ramadan, but suffice with news and decisions from other people.

-4.4 "Enter houses from their doors"
+3.4 "Enter houses from their doors"

 They ask you [O Prophet] about the crescent moons.
 Say: they are time-markers for people, and for the Pilgrimage.
 It is not piety that ye enter houses from the rear, But piety is to eschew (evil).
-Enter houses from their doors, And be conscious of God: perhaps ye will attain success.26 stated in my footnote to that translation: Surely, we can state that the correct view in the modern world is this: that the hilal exists even if no-one sees it.
+Enter houses from their doors, And be conscious of God: perhaps ye will attain success.23 stated in my footnote to that translation: Surely, we can state that the correct view in the modern world is this: that the hilal exists even if no-one sees it.
 In the past, it was possible to doubt this because sighting was the only reliable method of determining whether or not it was there in the sky.
 However, based on the latest astronomical calculations that enable us to predict hilal-visibility with a high degree of precision, we can confidently say whether or not the hilal is visible in the sky from any given location on earth, even if no-one sees it.
 This has massive implications for the entire debate about moonsighting and constructing an accurate, calculated lunar calendar based on hilal-visibility.

-23 الحساب الفلكي وابنات أولئك الشهور | موقع الشيخ يوسف القرضاوى Yusuf al-Qaradawi, Astronomical Calculation and Establishing the Beginnings of the Months [Arabic], accessed 16/2/2006
+20 الحساب الفلكي وابنات أولى الشهور | موقع الشيخ يوسف القرضاوى Yusuf al-Qaradawi, Astronomical Calculation and Establishing the Beginnings of the Months [Arabic], accessed 16/2/2006